Our Equal Opportunities strategy aims to increase the number of women in robotics and encourage them to continue their career at all research levels.

 Lunch events for female students with role models pursuing different careers are regularly advertised by the EPFL Equal opportunities office.

 The EPFL-WISH – Foundation has a program for Master projects abroad.
-The average prize amount is CHF 5’000 – 7’000 to cover expenses as for example plane tickets, housing, books, food, transportation, visas, publication costs or lab fees.
+The average prize amount is CHF 5.000 – 7.000 to cover expenses such as air fares, accommodation, books, food, transportation, visas, publication costs or lab fees.

 PhD Students and Researchers

 The Gender Equality Grant is aimed at young women researchers funded by the SNSF.
 It offers them additional individualised and flexible support for their career development.